Sentiment Service

 }

-if (positiveCount > negativeCount) return 'positive'
+if (positiveCount > negativeCount) {

-if (negativeCount > positiveCount) return 'negative'
+} else if (negativeCount > positiveCount) {

 return 'neutral'